 It is the student’s responsibility to notify Student Academic & Financial Services of any courses that they wish to drop from their schedule, as well as any intent to leave the university.
 Discontinuing attendance or notifying an instructor does not constitute an official course or university withdrawal.

 College of Culinary Arts (Laboratory Courses)

 The culinary/baking and pastry arts laboratories are professionally focused, skill-oriented learning experiences.
 The daily exercises in each laboratory are unique and not repeated.
 Students must attend every class to maximize their educational opportunities.
 Excessive absence will result in withdrawal from the laboratory segment by the instructor.
-In the day program, 1 absence is permissible, regardless of lab delivery schedule.
-In the Continuing Education program, students may miss 1/2 of 1 laboratory day in a 4-week segment.
-The period between 7am and 12:45pm constitutes 1/2 day, and the period between 12:45pm and 6:30pm constitutes 1/2 day.
+In the day program, one absence is permissible, regardless of lab delivery schedule.
+In the Continuing Education program, students may miss half of one laboratory day in a four-week segment.
+The period between 7am and 12:45pm constitutes a half day, and the period between 12:45pm and 6:30pm constitutes a half day.
 No other combination of hours is permitted.
 Any tardiness beyond 30 minutes for laboratory classes will be considered excessive and may result in punitive action taken by the course instructor.